JustinDatSci/Economic-Pulse/README.md

 ---

+### **📸 Screenshot**

 ![Economic Pulse Screenshot](https://github.com/user-attachments/assets/6706740d-22d3-4d41-bd2e-11380f6e9f4e)

 ---

 ### **🚀 Features**

-**Interactive Charts**: Visualize multiple economic indicators with Plotly.

-**Dynamic Controls**: Use the sidebar to select which indicators to display.
+**Dynamic Dashboard**: Select which economic indicators to display from the sidebar for a customized view.

+**Interactive Charts**: Visualize data with responsive Plotly charts that update based on your selections.

-**AI-Powered Analysis**: Generate a concise summary of the current economic climate with the click of a button.
+**AI-Powered Analysis**: Generate a concise summary of the current economic climate with the click of a button using the OpenAI API.

-**Cached API Calls**: Efficiently caches data from the FRED API to ensure fast load times.
+**Performance Optimized**: Caches API calls for both data and AI summaries to ensure fast load times and efficient resource use.

+**Custom Styling**: Features a unique "pulse" animation on the title using custom CSS.

 ---